Tissue Expander and Implant-Based Reconstruction

-The incidence of these complications is further reduced by choosing a plastic surgeon who has the experience and qualifications needed to perform this surgery successfully.
+The incidence of complication is further reduced by choosing a plastic surgeon who has the experience and qualifications required to perform this surgery successfully.

 What Qualifications Should My Plastic Surgeon Have?

-The plastic surgeon that performs your implant-based reconstruction will work with your breast cancer surgeon and consult with them throughout surgery.
-These medical professionals will form a surgical team that works together to completely remove the breast cancer and restore the appearance of your breasts.
+The plastic surgeon that performs your implant-based breast reconstruction will work closely with your breast cancer surgeon and consult with them throughout surgery.
+These medical professionals will form a surgical team that works together to completely remove the breast cancer and restores the appearance of your breasts.
 To get the best possible care, check that your plastic surgeon has: